ismetsari/flask-application/README.md

       }
     }
 ```
-7.2 If you have them for some other user **login to that user** and copy kubeconfig and certificates to jenkins user.
+7.2 If they exist for another user, **log in to that user** and copy the kubeconfig and certificates to the Jenkins user's target directory.
 ```bash
 # Create .kube directory for jenkins user
 sudo mkdir -p /var/lib/jenkins/.kube